Waste and packaging – Ingredients

 Waste and circularity

-Across our Ingredients businesses, waste streams are increasingly repurposed for new uses and markets, and if waste cannot be eliminated or repurposed, it is recycled wherever possible.
+Across our Ingredients businesses, waste streams are increasingly repurposed for new uses and markets.
+If waste cannot be eliminated or repurposed, it is recycled wherever possible.

 AB Mauri

-AB Mauri has also formed a co-products technology team with a mandate to evaluate and develop a portfolio of technologies to better exploit these opportunities, overseen by a monthly steering group chaired by its global CEO.
+In several locations, waste from bakery ingredient manufacturing is collected and sold as by-products, turning waste into value.
+A dedicated co-products technology team evaluates and develops a portfolio of technologies to better exploit these opportunities, overseen by a monthly steering group chaired by the AB Mauri Chief Executive.

-An example of an effective use of one of these co-products would be vinasse, a part of AB Mauri’s yeast process which is used to create fertiliser for agriculture and highly prized ruminant animal feed.
-Husks from its soya milling operation in Royston, UK, are sold for processing into animal feed, helping the site to maintain zero waste to landfill.
+One example is vinasse, a by-product of yeast production, which is used in fertilisers and high-value animal feed.
+Similarly, soya husks from the Royston site in the UK are sent for processing into animal feed, helping the site maintain zero waste to landfill.

 ABFI